-Volunteers extend the resources of UW-Extension as they work with staff to deliver educational programs.
+Volunteers extend the resources of Extension as they work with staff to deliver educational programs.
 Volunteering is a privilege.
-Therefore, once you have completed enrollment in 4HOnline, there are a few more steps to go through before I can approve your enrollment as a volunteer leader with 4-H.
+Therefore, once you have completed enrollment in 4HOnline, there are a few more steps to go through before 4-H volunteer leader status can be approved.